gamesonweb/gow-olympic-edition-olympic-odyssey/README.md

 ### The Idea

 To create our game, we wanted to stand out by choosing a different type of game.
-We decided to develop a resource management, strategy, and adventure game, inspired by titles like *For the King* and *Baldur's Gate III*.
+We decided to develop a strategy, and adventure game, inspired by titles like *For the King* and *Baldur's Gate III*.

 We envisioned a game board made up of hexagonal tiles, featuring two types of buildings: